d-kominami/bayesian-attractor-model-python-cpp-/README.md

   BAM = bam_module.bam(3, 3, 2, 1)
   ```
   - Then, call methods of bam-module.cpp
-    - BAM.set_k_dim: The number of attractors can be changed
+    - BAM.set_k_dim: Set the number of attractors
-    - BAM.set_f_dim: Changes the number of dimensions of a feature
+    - BAM.set_f_dim: Set the number of dimensions of a feature
+    - BAM.set_norm_prm: Set the parameters for data normalization
     - BAM.set_q: Reset the dynamics uncertainty of BAM
     - BAM.set_r: Reset the sensory uncertainty of BAM
     - BAM.upd_f: Features are set to attractors